Amateur astronomy: from the craters of the Moon to beyond the Milky Way

 26/09/2023

 Not only Hubble and James Webb take breathtaking pictures of the far corners of the universe.
 Around the world, amateur astronomers and citizen scientists point their home telescopes in their gardens or verandas towards the stars.
 Like astronomers of past centuries, they gaze at the night sky with the same wonder, but with better equipment and computer-controlled, searching for planets, comets, stars, galaxies and nebulae.
 Often their discoveries make important contributions to science.
-This article shows a few images from the archive of my uncle Johan Bonne, who watches the night sky from Antwerp in Belgium and sometimes in France.
+This article shows a few images from the archive of my uncle Johan Bonne, who watches the night sky from his village in Flanders and sometimes under darker night skies in France.

 Text: Kathelijne Bonne.
 Photos: Johan Bonne.